Fitzdares Cheltenham Betting Offers | £30 Cheltenham Free Bet for 2022 Festival

 We’ve all been there when you back an odds-on favourite only for an outsider to come through at the line and ruin your bet slip.

-Fitzdares can alliviate some of that pain as they will give you your money back as a Free Bet if your horse finsihed 2nd to a 20/1+ winner.
+Fitzdares can alleviate some of that pain as they will give you your money back as a Free Bet if your horse finished 2nd to a 20/1+ winner.

 Key t&Cs: Pre-race win singles only.
 Only first bet on each race.
 Maximum free bet is £10.
 Free bet minimum odds 1/2 (1.5).